Call our help center at 216.738.2067

 The Greater Cleveland Food Bank and its food bank partners use the dollars donated through the Harvest for Hunger campaign to make food available to local hunger centers and the clients they serve.
-For every dollar donated to Harvest for Hunger, four nutritious meals will be provided to those in need in our community.
+Every dollar donated to Harvest for Hunger helps provide three nutritious meals to people right here in our community.

 The funds that are raised in your community through the Harvest for Hunger benefit hunger centers served by your local food bank.

-Your dollars go the furthest to help the hungry in our area.
+Your dollars go the furthest to help hungry people in our area.
 The Greater Cleveland Food Bank uses dollars donated through Harvest for Hunger to make food available to local hunger centers and the clients they serve.
-Because of our incredible purchasing power, every $1 donated to GCFB provides four meals to our neighbors in need.
+Because of our incredible purchasing power, every $1 donated to the Food Bank helps provide up to three meals.
 This allows us to purchase highly nutritious food, such as fresh produce.

-If we chose to do a food drive in addition to collecting funds, what are the most-needed food items?
+If we choose to do a food drive in addition to collecting funds, what are the most-needed food items?

-Although the most-needed donation is cash, the following food items are essential to local hunger centers: peanut butter, tuna fish, canned vegetables, canned soup, cereal, and beef stew.
+Although the most-needed donation is cash, there are ten most needed items that are essential to local hunger centers.
+View Top Ten Item Flyer.
 We also encourage the donation of items low in sodium and sugar.

 No. Monetary donations are the most essential element of emergency food assistance.
 The Food Bank is able to acquire the most needed food items at prices significantly lower than what would be available to you at retail stores.